How to Get Free Baby Stuff for Expectant Moms or Low-Income Families

 Kids consignment stores and pop-up events are also great places to get gently used baby stuff for cheap.
 Stores like Once Upon a Child and events like Rhea Lana’s are available around the country.

-Finding Free Baby Stuff Can Ease the Financial Burden of Raising a Newborn
+Being Proactive Can Ease the Burden of Raising a Newborn

 According to CBS News, it can cost over $233,000 to raise a child or almost $14,000 per year.
 Newborns aren’t cheap, and they only get more expensive as they get older.
 But you don’t have to drain your savings to take good care of your baby.